Social Justice wordle

 Catholic Social Teaching

-The teachings are rich in wisdom, helping us to live out the Gospel
+We embrace Catholic Social Teaching, an essential element of our faith.
+The teachings are rich in wisdom, helping us to live out the Gospel and work toward a just society.

 The Seven Principles of Catholic Social Teaching